 The Institute offers lively interdisciplinary teaching programmes in Irish Studies including history, politics, literature, anthropology, conflict resolution, language, folklore and archaeology.
 These courses, offered at all levels, are very popular with students not only in Ireland but also in Europe, the US, Canada and Japan.

-In addition, the Institute's International Summer School, 20 July - 7 August 2015 in Irish Studies, in partnership with summer programmes run by University College Dublin and Trinity College, offers a unique opportunity to examine Irish culture, history and politics in both the north and south of the island, enabling those who participate to witness the unfolding of history as it happens.
+In addition, the Institute's International Summer School, 26 June - 21 July 2017 in Irish Studies, based in the dynamic and contested city of Belfast, offers a unique opportunity to examine Irish culture, history and politics in the north of the island, enabling those who participate to witness the unfolding of history as it happens.

 The Institute has strong links with Irish Studies associations and centres and with partner universities in the UK, Europe, USA and Canada.
 Academics and scholars regularly avail of the Institute's facilities to conduct research.
 American universities with whom the Institute has special relationships regularly send students to participate in its ongoing programmes.